Continuing Education Activity

-Although adhesive gels containing synthetic hyaluronidase have been studied and shows promise in reducing the recurrences of the adhesions, evaluation of these studies have not confirmed their benefit.
+Although adhesive gels containing synthetic hyaluronidase have been studied and show promise in reducing the recurrences of the adhesions, evaluation of these studies has not confirmed their benefit.

 Reevaluation one to two weeks postoperatively may allow earlier identification of recurrent adhesions while small and allow resection before these adhesions worsen.

 - Androgen-secreting ovarian/adrenal tumors